Propeller hub info, removal, and installation

 Reattach the redrive to the engine and install the propeller if it was removed.

 For the Top 80 and similar models, follow these directions in order to align the redrive correctly.
-The redrive must be aligned properly to preserve the life of the clutch, to adjust the low speed system properly, and to minimize engine vibration.
+The redrive must be aligned properly to preserve the life of the clutch, to be able to adjust the low speed fuel mixture properly, and to minimize engine vibration.
+A misaligned clutch will have a much shorter service life.

 vulture